-It was late-2017 and I was in the final stages of planning my 3-year bike adventure from Argentina to Alaska.
-I was chatting to Aloys from KOGA who was interested in what the ultimate touring handlebar would look like to me.
-I told him they’d have to be optimised around the three most important characteristics for touring: bike control, comfort and speed – but we left it at that.
+It was late-2017 and I was in the final stages of planning my three-year bike adventure from Argentina to Alaska.
+I was chatting to Aloys from KOGA who asked me to imagine the ultimate touring handlebar.
+My initial thoughts were that these bars should be optimised around the three most important characteristics for touring: bike control, comfort and speed – but we left it at that.

 With lots of ideas buzzing around my head, I started sketching.
 I was notably inspired by the Velo Orange Crazy Bars that I’d been using for the two years prior to this trip – in particular, I liked the combination of the drop bar and flat bar features.

-I was sure this design was on the right track, but the angles and widths didn’t quite gel with me.
+I was sure the Crazy Bar design was on the right track, but the angles and widths didn’t quite gel with me.
 The 45° rearward bar sweep put my hands diagonally across the grips, which resulted in hand numbness if I didn’t wear my gel-padded gloves.
 And the bullhorns worked out to be too long for comfort and not optimised in terms of ergonomics.

 The KOGA Denham Bars